Wang Zhuo (Sixteen Kingdoms): Warlord in Longxi

 In 354, when the Grand Marshal of Eastern Jin, Huan Wen led his first northern expedition against Former Qin, Wang Zhuo responded by attacking Chencang in support of him.
 Wang Zhuo captured Chencang and killed the Interior Minister of Fufeng, Mao Nan.
 However, a month later, as Huan Wen began to retreat, Qin forces led by Fu Xiong attacked Wang Zhuo, defeating him and prompting him to flee to Lüeyang commandery.

 During the campaign, Wang Zhuo had sent a courier to the Liang ruler, Zhang Zuo informing him of Huan Wen's military skills and his unpredictable potential.
 Zhang Zuo became worried that Huan Wen had plans to invade Liang, and also suspected that Wang Zhuo would cooperate with him and rebel.
 He plotted with his official, Ma Ji to have Wang Zhuo secretly assassinated, but Wang Zhuo discovered their plans and killed Ma Ji, thus sending him into rebellion.
 In October or November 354, Zhang Zuo ordered his generals, Niu Ba and Zhang Fang to vanquish Wang Zhuo.
 Wang Zhuo was defeated and fled to the Former Qin, where he was appointed as a Master of Writing.

-There is no record of Wang Zhuo after this point, but he had two sons, Wang Tong and Wang Guang, who both became prominent officials under Former Qin.
+Wang Zhuo's final fate is not stated in records.
+However, according to the epitaph of his descendant, Wang Zhenbao, a Northern Wei official, he was granted land in Nan'an Commandery (南安郡; southeast of present-day Longxi County, Gansu) but died of illness at Chang'an not long after his surrender during the reign of the first Emperor of Qin, Fu Jian, who died in summer 355.
+He was given the posthumous name of "Zhuang" (莊).
+Records indicate that he had two sons, Wang Tong and Wang Guang, while Wang Zhenbao's epitaph states he had another son named Wang Ling (王陵), all of who became prominent officials under the Former Qin.